masterjeef/easy-args/README.md

         int kidneyCount = easyArgs["KidneyCount"];
     }

-Yes, it's that easy.
 EasyArgs utilizes implicit typing to parse the value to the requested type.
-If the string cannot be parsed to the requested type, then the implicit cast will throw an exception.
+If the string cannot be parsed to the requested type, then an exception will be thrown.

 ## Beyond Main

 `Main(string[] args)` is not be the only place where we can use Easy Args.
-We can also do the following:
+We can also do the following :

     var command = "Hello=World -d KidneyCount=3 Username=Iateyourcookie Email=git@er.dun";